An Garda Síochána Entry Requirements.

 Procedure for Informal Review

-A request for Informal Review must be made within 5 working days of notification of the decision
+• A request for Informal Review must be made within 5 working days of notification of the decision

-• Where a candidate remains dissatisfied following any such informal discussion, he/she may adopt the formal procedures set out below.
+• Where a candidate remains dissatisfied following any such informal discussion, they may adopt

-If the candidate wishes the matter to be dealt with by way of a formal review, he/she must do so
+• If the candidate wishes the matter to be dealt with by way of a formal review, they must do so

 Procedure for Formal Review of Selection Process